 1- If you still have to ‘figure out’ a tool but you’re “sure it will help” – don’t bother wasting your time picking and testing tools when you don’t have the time

 2- Less is more.
-One or two integrated tools can go a long way – if you often find yourself planning events, look into online software that can be customised to meet your needs.
+One or two integrated tools can go a long way – if you often find yourself planning events, look into online software that can be customized to meet your needs.

-CHANGE MANAGEMENT – Not tracking your event changes
+Change Management – Not tracking your event changes.

 As with most things, it is unlikely that your event plans will remain constant – change is inevitable.
 A lot of the times though failing to keep track of event changes are as a result of a budget or task management issue.

 So, how can you prepare and avoid this?